skyss0fly/TerrariZ-New/README.md

 > [!NOTE]
 > This Server Software is Currently Still In Development!
+> If you struggle to understand the [Installation Instructions](https://github.com/skyss0fly/TerrariZ-New?tab=readme-ov-file#how-to-install-and-run-terrariz-you-will-need-administrative-permissions-on-your-device), simply copy the text into chatgpt and AI will walk you through the instructions at your Own Pace.

 # CURRENT FEATURES IMPLEMENTED:
 - Client Connects to Server